Fermion-parity qubit in a proximitized double quantum dot: Parameter noise

 We include terms coupling to the local spin,

 with ${\rm s}_\sigma = \pm 1$ for $\sigma = \uparrow,\downarrow$, which describes Zeeman coupling to magnetic fields as well as spin-spin exchange coupling to a nuclear spin bath.
-We further include spin-orbit coupling, which replaces the tunneling term in Eq.~\eqref{eq_hamiltonian_tun},
+We further include spin-orbit coupling, which replaces the tunneling term in Eq.~\eqref{eq:H_tau},

 with the vector of Pauli matrices $\vec{\sigma} = (\sigma_x, \sigma_y, \sigma_z)^{\rm T}$ in spin space.
 The matrix $e^{i \theta \vec{n} \cdot \vec{\sigma}}$ describes a rotation of the electron's spin by an angle $\theta$ around the axis $\vec{n}$ as they tunnel from the right to left dot.
-For $\theta = 0$, the spin-orbit coupling is zero and Eq.~\eqref{eq_hamiltonian_tun} is recovered.
+For $\theta = 0$, the spin-orbit coupling is zero and Eq.~\eqref{eq:H_tau} is recovered.
 The axis $\vec{n}$ is called the spin-orbit direction.
 By choosing the spin quantization axis in both quantum dots to be aligned with $\vec{n}$, the spin-orbit coupling becomes diagonal, $\tau e^{i \theta \sigma_z}$.
 We choose this basis for the following, keeping in mind that the Zeeman fields are now given with respect to this basis, {\it i.e.} $B_z$ points parallel to the spin-orbit axis $\vec{n}$.
+In a device implementation, we expect the direction of the externally applied field to be constrained by the superconductor geometry and $g$-factor anisotropy of the semiconductor, see the discussion in Sec.~\ref{sec:gate_times} for details.